 If you’ve been following She can.
 She did. since the onset, you’ll know that every couple of months I’ve tried my best to check in with you all and update you on the lessons learnt/ ups and downs I’ve experienced since launching She can.
 She did. so far and my annual round up on New Year’s Eve just gone was…View Post

-In the 5th episode of the series, I sat down to talk to Jess MacIntyre and Natalie Moores – aka. the Ant and Dec of the marketing world and Co-Founders of Mac & Moore – the London-based marketing company that counts corporates such as Now TV and Transport London as well as a roster of female-founded businesses across the UK…View Post
+In the 5th episode of the series, I sat down to talk to Jess MacIntyre and Natalie Moores – aka. the Ant and Dec of the marketing world who I feel lucky to now call friends and Co-Founders of Mac & Moore – the London-based marketing company that counts corporates such as Now TV and Transport London as well as…View Post